wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'protecting a sacred site',
     'training for war',
     'searching for a legendary weapon',
   ];
+    gen_data['wizardwants'] = [
+    'looking for extremely rare ingredients',
+    'studying the monsters here',
+    'seeking isolation for its research',
+    'tracking a mysterious magic item',
+    'building a portal to {dimension}',
+    'scheming',
+  ];
+    gen_data['dimension'] = [
+    'hell',
+    'the dream world',
+    'beyond the stars',
+    'the elemental planes',
+    'the astral sea',
+    'the land of the dead',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>